MECHANICAL ENGINEERING (MEGN)

 MEGN532.
 EXPERIMENTAL METHODS IN BIOMECHANICS.
 3.0 Semester Hrs.

-(I) Introduction to experimental methods in biomechanical research.
-Topics include experimental design, hypothesis testing, motion capture, kinematic models, ground reaction force data collection, electromyography, inverse dynamics calculations, and applications.
-Strong emphasis on hands-on data collection and technical presentation of results.
+Introduction to experimental methods in biomechanical research.
+Topics include experimental design, hypothesis testing, motion capture, kinematic models, ground reaction force data collection, electromyography, inverse dynamics calculations, ethical conduct of human subjects research, and clinical and engineering applications.
+There is a strong emphasis on hands-on data collection and technical presentation of results.
 The course will culminate in individual projects combining multiple experimental measurement techniques.
+3 hours lecture; 3.0 semester hours.
 Prerequisite: Graduate Student Standing.
-3 hours lecture; 3.0 semester hours.

 View Course Learning Outcomes